charlottemn93/elm-with-aws-incognito/README.md

 # elm-with-aws-incognito

-Currently this app is an elm sign up page that only creates an unverified user (more functionality to come!)
+*Currently this app is an elm sign up page that only creates an unverified user (more functionality to come!)*

+# Prerequisites

-Ensure you're running Elm 0.19
+Ensure you're running Elm 0.19 (otherwise, the Elm code will not compile)

-In order to run this, you need to have created a cognito user pool.
-The defaults are fine, make sure the only required attribute is are email address and open id.
+Create a cognito user pool.
+The defaults provided by AWS on creation are fine except for attributes - please ensure the only required attributes are email address and open id.

-Create a new file ids/cognito_ids.js, with the following in it:
+Create a new file `ids/cognito_ids.js`, with the following in it:

 ```
 module.exports = {